0xScans/audits/MNZChain End-to-End Audit Report.md

 ## Most Engaged Tweets 🌟
 - **Most Retweeted**: Tweet from Zinu_CMO (59 retweets)
 - **Most Liked**: Tweet from Zinu_CMO (72 likes)

+## Top Languages Spoken 🌐
+- English dominates the conversation with a significant majority.
+- A variety of other languages show a global engagement, including German, Spanish, and Dutch, although these are minimal.

+## Top Content Sources 📱
+- The audit revealed a diverse array of sources, indicating an active and varied community engagement strategy.

+## Hashtag Analysis 🏷️
+- #Ethereum and #ILoveNETZandXT lead, reflecting a strong association with Ethereum and a community-driven campaign.
+- Other notable mentions include #MainnetZ, #NETZ, #Giveaway, and #Airdrop, highlighting promotional activities and community events.

 ## Recommendations 🔍
 - **Increase Engagement**: Enhance interaction with text tweets and replies.